The3dgar/reactNative_pokedex/README.md

 - Pokemons library, an app with 2 navigations types (STACK & TABS navigations)
 - Customs hooks to fetch <a href="https://pokeapi.co/api/v2/pokemon">POKE API</a>
+- FadeIn component, to show an infinite scroll of pokemons

 Snaps:
 1. Home Screen: